-This Gaelic Athletic Association's Vetting Policy is effective from 1 August 2017 and shall be reviewed annually by the National Child Welfare and Protection Committee (NCWPC) or at any other time as may be deemed necessary.
+This Gaelic Athletic Association's Vetting Policy was reviewed on 20 May 2021, by Child Safeguarding Committee (CSC) and shall be reviewed annually by the CSC or at any other time as may be deemed necessary.

 INTRODUCTION

 The GAA provides a vetting or criminal background check for any of our members who may be working in a role of responsibility with children or vulnerable persons.